SRCHN GOVERNANCE

 Mary Dunn (Vice-President) has spent her career working in the community as a nurse and manager of the medical and counselling services in a CHC in Ottawa for 12 years, and then for 17 years as a Public Health Nurse in the Sooke Region.

-Nicky Logins retired from 15 years as Executive Director at Sooke Family Resource Society where she had the privilege of developing non-profit programs with lasting positive impact for local families.
-A resident of the Sooke Region since 1979, Nicky is passionate about improving wellness in our communities.
-Nicky has served on several local boards, and continues in that role currently with SRCHN, the Sooke Food Bank and the Sooke Martial Arts Association.
+15 years as Executive Director at Sooke Family Resource Society where she had the privilege of developing non-profit programs with lasting positive impact for local families.
+She has served on several local boards, and continues in this role currently with SRCHN, the Sooke Food Bank and the Sooke Martial Arts Association.

 Seeking New Board Members and Advisors!